jdunkerley/jdunkerley/dotnet-lambdas.md

 I've been using AWS Lambda for a little while now.
 It's a great platform and allows you to rapidly get something up and running.
 So far, I've built them in both JavaScript and Python - both of which have been very straight forward.
 I've spent a fair chunk of my development life working in C# so wanted to try putting one together in C# using .Net Core.

-I've been planning to build a simple Diabetes log app for my own use and this will be the base of a series of posts on creating a serverless application on AWS (and probably Azure as well).
+I've been planning to build a simple Diabetes log app for my own use and this will be the base of a series of posts on creating a serverless application on AWS (and possibly Azure as well).
+All the code will be on [GitHub](https://github.com/jdunkerley/diabeteslog/blob/).

 ## Getting Set Up

 For this walkthrough, I will be using [.Net Core 2.2 SDK](https://dotnet.microsoft.com/download) but will have to target .Net Core 2.1 as this is the currently the highest supported version in Lambda.
 Lets start by getting an empty C# Class Library.
-If you create a new folder and then run:
+If you create a new folder and then run the following within the folder:

 ```bash
 dotnet new classlib
 ```

-This will create the empty project structure:
+This will create the empty project structure based on the folder name (diabeteslog in my case):

 ```bash
 ├── Class1.cs
 ├── diabeteslog.csproj